721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

 - Raw transfers of wrapped or underlying tokens can have accounting or custody consequences outside the reviewed wrap/unwrap flow.
 Security 04 addresses only the proven self-destination metadata-loss path.
-- Approval-to-current-owner, self-operator, zero-operator, legacy revert, and approval-event differences are not normalized to OpenZeppelin 5.
+- Approval-to-current-owner, self-operator, zero-operator, custom-error, and approval-event differences are not normalized to OpenZeppelin 5.

-Any change to those items needs an independently authorized compatibility, migration, and deployment review.
+Any change to those items needs an independently authorized security, migration, and deployment review.

-## London and `mcopy` compatibility boundary
+## London and `mcopy` boundary

 The repository continues to compile production for the London EVM.
 The concrete OpenZeppelin 5.6.1